sanaearnestse/systemdesigndoc/gitgroupactivity.md

 1.Creating a new branch
 >git checkout -b sanabranch

-If create branch then we can get the message "switched to a new branch" 2.Adding files to branch.
+If create branch then we can got the message "switched to a new branch" 2.Adding files to branch.
 >git add greater.sh